aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ### <a name="PreloadFSx"></a>  Preload A2D2 data from S3 to FSx

-*This step can be executed anytime after "Configure the data service infrastructure" step has been executed*
+*This step can be executed anytime after "Configure the data service" step has been executed*

 Amazon FSx for Lustre automatically lazy loads data from the configured S3 bucket.
 Therefore, this step is strictly a performance optimization step .
-However, for maximal performance, it is *highly recommended!*

-Execute following command to start preloading data from your S3 bucket to the FSx file-system:
+However, for maximal performance, it is *highly recommended.* Execute following command to start preloading data from your S3 bucket to the FSx file-system:

 	kubectl apply -n a2d2 -f a2d2/fsx/stage-data-a2d2.yaml

-Execute following command to verify data is being copied to FSx for Lustre correctly:

-	kubectl logs -f stage-fsx-a2d2 -n a2d2

-This step will take several hours to complete.
 To check if the step is complete, execute:

 	kubectl get pods stage-fsx-a2d2 -n a2d2

 If the pod is still ```Running```, the step has not yet completed.
-This step takes approximately 9 hours to complete.
+This step takes approximately 5 hours to complete.

 ### <a name="PreloadEFS"></a> Preload A2D2 data from S3 to EFS

-*This step can be executed anytime after "Configure the data service infrastructure" step has been executed*
+*This step can be executed anytime after "Configure the data service" step has been executed*

-On first walk through of the tutorial, skip this step.
 This step is required **only** if you plan to configure the data service to use EFS as the raw data input source, otherwise, it may be safely skipped.
 Execute following command to start preloading data from your S3 bucket to the EFS file-system:

 	kubectl apply -n a2d2 -f a2d2/efs/stage-data-a2d2.yaml

-Execute following command to verify data is being copied to EFS correctly:

-	kubectl logs -f stage-efs-a2d2 -n a2d2

-This step will take several hours to complete.
 To check if the step is complete, execute:

 	kubectl get pods stage-efs-a2d2 -n a2d2

 If the pod is still ```Running```, the step has not yet completed.
-This step takes approximately 9 hours to complete.
+This step takes approximately 6.5 hours to complete.